kolan72/PoliNorError/.planning/PROJECT.md

 - [ ] Both sync and async path support for time limit

 ### Out of Scope

-- Per-attempt time limits — only total budget across all retry attempts is in scope
+- Per-attempt time limits — only total budget across all retry attempts was implemented
-- New PolicyResultFailedReason enum value — use existing PolicyProcessorFailed
+- New PolicyResultFailedReason enum value — used existing PolicyProcessorFailed
-- Exception-based halt behavior — PolicyResult.SetFailed() without exception
+- Exception-based halt behavior — implemented SetFailed() without exception
 - CancellationToken-based halt for time limit — separate mechanism from cancellation

 ## Context